2022 United States House of Representatives elections in North Carolina: District 11

-The incumbent is Republican Madison Cawthorn, who was elected with 54.5% of the vote in 2020.
+The incumbent was Republican Madison Cawthorn, who was elected with 54.5% of the vote in 2020.
+Due to Cawthorn's role in the January 6 United States Capitol attack, and other controversies, he was defeated for renomination in 2022 by North Carolina State Senator Chuck Edwards, who won the general election.

 The 11th district includes Cherokee, Graham, Clay, Macon, Swain, Jackson, Haywood, Transylvania, Henderson, Buncombe, Madison, Yancey, Polk, and McDowell counties, as well as the western half of Rutherford County.